rafalstapinski/fb-message-analyzer/README.md

 - [x] Parse messages
 - [x] Construct data
 - [ ] Deal with old names and group chats
-- [x] UI Elements
+- [ ] UI Elements (in revision)
 - [ ] Advanced statistics

 Currently using Python for data analysis and PyQT and PyQTGraph for displaying charts.

 The project isn't built yet.
 A .app and .exe are in the works.